PainfulDiodes/BeanBoard/README.md

 [Adafruit Standard LCD 20x4](https://www.adafruit.com/product/198)
 A parallel interface makes it CPU bus friendly - with 8 data bits, enable, R/W and register select inputs.

+## GPIO

+As an afterthought, repeating the keyboard logic allows for 8 general purpose binary outputs and inputs which can be used for experimentation.

 ## Port address decoding

-A couple of options were considered: [PortDecoding.pdf](/kicad/PortDecoding/PortDecoding.pdf), and the simpler is selected.
+A couple of options were considered: [PortDecoding.pdf](/kicad/PortDecoding/PortDecoding.pdf), and the simpler was selected.

 A 3 to 8 decoder has been used to select pairs of ports.
 A0 is then used to chose between ports in a pair.
 The BeanZee board has the logic to separate ports based on A0, and there's a similar arrangement here for LCD.
 The keyboard ignores A0.

+KBD_PORT equ 2 ; or 3
+LCD_CTRL equ 4 ; LCD control port
+LCD_DATA equ 5 ; LCD data port
+GPIO equ 6 ; or 7